xaratustrah/iqtools/README.md

     python setup.py install --record files.txt

-You may need to use `sudo` in your case.
+You may need to use `sudo` in your case if needed.

 #### Uninstall